Sprint files for FCC approval for Softbank deal

 The companies, which expect the deal to be completed by mid-2013, need FCC approval for the transfer of control of Sprint's spectrum licenses to Softbank.

-Sprint, the biggest shareholder in Clearwire Corp CLWR.O, said that the application also requests approval for Softbank to take over its stake in Clearwire.
+Sprint, the biggest shareholder in Clearwire Corp, said that the application also requests approval for Softbank to take over its stake in Clearwire.

 They will also require a go-ahead from the U.S. Department of Justice.
 Analysts have said that they expect the U.S. to approve the deal without much controversy as it doesn't change the number of competitors in the market.

-Sprint, which trails behind market leaders Verizon Wireless and AT&T Inc (T.N), said in the filing that the Softbank investment would improve the market "by creating a more vibrant rival" to compete with AT&T and Verizon Wireless.
+Sprint, which trails behind market leaders Verizon Wireless and AT&T Inc, said in the filing that the Softbank investment would improve the market "by creating a more vibrant rival" to compete with AT&T and Verizon Wireless.

 It said it would use Softbank's infusion of $8 billion in new capital to strengthen its balance sheet and increase its network investment.